 2) The Indian Ocean Tsunami of 2004 killed atleast 2,25,000 people from a dozen of Asian and African countries, and a major reason for such a massive scale of destruction was attributed to the failure of warning signals, that could give no useful alert.

-And yet, eyewitness accounts reveal that minutes and hours before the earthquake of magnitude 9.1 Mw( followed by the tsunami shortly after), local animals like that of cows, goats, cats, birds and even elephants exhibited a desperate attempt to flee from the coasts towards the inlands.
+9.1 Mw( followed by the tsunami shortly after), local animals like that of cows, goats, cats, birds and even elephants exhibited a desperate attempt to flee from the coasts towards the inlands.
 For instance, in the coastal village of Bang Koey in Thailand, locals noted a herd of Buffalo near the coast suddenly pricking their ears and stampeding towards a nearby hill a few minutes prior to the surge of waves.

 According to eyewitness accounts, elephants ran for higher ground ahead of the 2004 Indian Ocean tsunami (Credit: CHAIDEER MAHYUDDIN/Getty)